huggingface/transformers/docs/source/index.rst

 Language Generation (NLG) with over 32+ pretrained models in 100+ languages and deep interoperability between Jax, PyTorch and TensorFlow.

-This is the documentation of our repository `transformers <https://github.com/huggingface/transformers>`_.
+This is the documentation of our repository `transformers <https://github.com/huggingface/transformers>`__.
+You can also follow our `online course <https://huggingface.co/course>`__ that teaches how to use this library, as well as the other libraries developed by Hugging Face and the Hub.

 If you are looking for custom support from the Hugging Face team
 -----------------------------------------------------------------------------------------------------------------------